victorliu-sq/PaperWriting/BambooSMP.md

 # Heterogeneous Computing Model

+Locality-Aware implementation has

-While BambooKernel is effective at managing contention by minimizing retries and ensuring efficient updates, it remains an expensive operation due to the high overhead associated with atomic transactions.
+BambooKernel effectively manages contention by minimizing retries and ensuring efficient updates.
+However, it remains an expensive operation due to the high overhead associated with atomic transactions.

 As discussed in Section \ref{subsec:Challenges with Implementations on GPU}, this overhead becomes particularly pronounced in solo case .

-In such scenarios, only one thread remains active and the advantages of parallel execution diminish.As a result,the costs associated with unnecessary atomic operations can outweigh their benefits, leading to inefficiencies.
+In such scenarios, the advantages of parallel execution diminish, and the costs associated with unnecessary atomic operations can outweigh their benefits, leading to inefficiencies.

-However, BambooKernel is also required to solve SMP workloads where parallelism is high, like congested cases and random cases.
+Despite this, BambooKernel is also essential for solving SMP workloads with high parallelism, such as congested and random cases.

 To address the workload-dependent limitation of SMP, we propose a parallel framework, called BambooSMP, that leverages a hybrid CPU-GPU execution model.

-BambooSMP employs an effective exeuction policy such that it will run first BambooKernel for high parallelism and then transfer execution from the GPU to the CPU to run locality-aware implmenetation of GS sequentially when the active thread decreases dramatically and the overhead of synchronization among multiple threads outweighs the benefits of concurrent exeuction .
+BambooSMP employs an effective execution policy by first running BambooKernel for high parallelism and then transferring execution from the GPU to the CPU.
+This transition occurs when the number of active threads decreases significantly, and the overhead of synchronization among multiple threads outweighs the benefits of concurrent execution.

-In order to take advantage of the complementary strengths of both GPUs and CPUs, the framework needs to ensure a seamless transition between these processing units under varying conditions of parallelism, which requires addressing two fundamental questions: (1) when to switch and (2) how to switch.
+To take advantage of the complementary strengths of both GPUs and CPUs, the framework ensures a seamless transition between these processing units under varying conditions of parallelism.
+This requires addressing two fundamental questions: (1) when to switch and (2) how to switch.